The Tonight Show: Jimmy Fallon (2014–present)

 Fallon in late 2013, months before inheriting The Tonight Show.

 Jimmy Fallon (who had hosted The Tonight Shows follow-up show, Late Night, since 2009) assumed The Tonight Show hosting role on February 17, 2014, with his initial guests being Will Smith and the rock band U2, plus an assortment of celebrity cameos, including an appearance by one of Fallon's direct broadcast competitors, Stephen Colbert (who would later replace David Letterman on the competing The Late Show in 2015), and another by former permanent guest host Joan Rivers, making her first appearance on Tonight since cutting ties with Carson in 1986.
 The show's opening sequence was directed by filmmaker Spike Lee.

 As part of the transition to Fallon, The Tonight Show would be brought back to New York City after 42 years in Southern California.
 Approximately $5 million was budgeted to renovate Studio 6B, where Fallon recorded Late Night.
 The move also enabled NBC to take advantage of a newly enacted New York state tax credit for talk shows that are "filmed before a studio audience of at least 200, as long as they carry a production budget of at least $30 million and have been shot outside New York for at least five seasons."
 Studio 6B is also where Jack Paar and Johnny Carson hosted The Tonight Show before the show moved to Burbank in 1972.
 Lorne Michaels (producer of Saturday Night Live, in which Fallon appeared prior to hosting Late Night) became executive producer of The Tonight Show.

 Fallon's Tonight Show has gone on the road to produce episodes remotely in its first year, spending four days at Universal Orlando Resort in Florida in June 2014 to promote new attractions at NBCUniversal's theme parks there.
 In February 2015, Fallon presented a special Sunday night show from Phoenix, Arizona airing after NBC's coverage of Super Bowl XLIX, followed by four days of shows in Stage 1 at Universal Studios Hollywood in Los Angeles (where Conan O'Brien's version was produced).

 Aside from the title change and a new set, Fallon's version of The Tonight Show is nearly identical to the format of Late Night he employed, as he imported many of his signature comedy bits and much of his Late Night staff, including house band The Roots and announcer Steve Higgins.
 Prior to the transition, Fallon said, "In our heads, we've been doing The Tonight Show for five years.
 We're just on at a later hour."

 Music and announcers

-Ernie Kovacs, regular substitute host during the Steve Allen era.
+Ernie Kovacs, regular substitute host during the Steve Allen era, and hosting his own version of the show twice a week in his final season.

 Host Jack Paar, announcer/sidekick Hugh Downs, and bandleader Jose Melis during the Paar era.